Control of Metastable States by Heat Flux in the Hamiltonian Potts Model

 To study the violation more quantitatively, in Fig. \ref{fig:interface}(a), we plot $\theta$ as a function of $E$ with $J=-0.00002$ fixed.
-It is notable that the interface temperature $\theta$ {deviates} from the equilibrium transition temperature $\Tc$ for $E \in [E_1,E_2]$. {The deviation} becomes a maximum around the mid point of $[E_1,E_2]$, where the interface position is around $L_x/2$.
-The super-heated regions disappear for $E\rightarrow E_1$ or $E_2$, where the system becomes occupied by an ordered or disordered state.
+It is notable that the interface temperature $\theta$ deviates from the equilibrium transition temperature $\Tc$ for $E \in [E_1,E_2]$. {The deviation} becomes a maximum around the midpoint of $[E_1,E_2]$, where the interface position is around $L_x/2$.
+The superheated regions disappear for $E\rightarrow E_1$ or $E_2$, where the system becomes occupied by an ordered or disordered state.
 To examine the {parameter} dependence, we compare {the numerical results} for the violation with the formula

 which was proposed in the global thermodynamics framework \cite{Global-JSP}, where $\kappa^{\rm o}$ and $\kappa^{\rm d}$ are the heat conductivities of ordered and disordered states, respectively, and $X$ is the position of the interface.
 The formula \eqref{e:theta-J} can be derived for the order-disorder transition \cite{SM}.
 In Fig. \ref{fig:interface}(a), we simultaneously plot $\theta$ and $\theta^{\rm Th}$, where the latter is obtained by substituting $X^\mc$ into $X$ in \eqref{e:theta-J}.
-We find that the interface temperature $\theta$ directly measured in numerical simulations is in good agreement with $\theta^{\rm Th}$ determined by the formula \eqref{e:theta-J}.
+We find that $\theta$ directly measured in numerical simulations is in qualitative agreement with $\theta^{\rm Th}$ determined by the formula \eqref{e:theta-J}.
+The discrepancy is due to a nonlinear effect of $|J|$ as shown in the inset of Fig. \ref{fig:interface} (a).